VC

 Who benefits most from big tech AI spending?

-NVIDIA is the primary beneficiary — its H100 and H200 GPUs power the majority of AI training workloads at all major hyperscalers.
-Estimated NVIDIA revenue from hyperscaler AI capex is $60–80B annually.
-Other beneficiaries: TSMC (chip fabrication), Arista Networks (AI data center networking), Vertiv (power/cooling), and construction companies building data centers.
+NVIDIA remains the primary beneficiary — its H200, B200, and GB200 GPUs power the majority of AI training and inference workloads at all major hyperscalers.
+Projected NVIDIA data center revenue exceeds $130B in 2026.
+Other beneficiaries: TSMC (chip fabrication), Arista Networks (AI data center networking), Vertiv and Eaton (power/cooling), and construction companies building data centers.
 CoreWeave, Lambda Labs, and Crusoe are pure-play AI cloud companies benefiting from GPU demand.
+The Stargate project is creating additional opportunities for infrastructure and energy companies.

 Is big tech AI spending sustainable?